Acaila/ssc-on-k8s/README.md

 ## Air-gapped minion artifacts

-If minion installers and bootstrap assets are required, this repo uses a content image + initContainer to copy them into a PVC.
-See `salt-master/ARTIFACTS.md`.
+If minion installers and bootstrap assets are required (e.g. for air-gapped deployments), this repo uses a content image + initContainer to copy them into a PVC.

+See `salt-master/ARTIFACTS.md` for details on what files to place in the `artifacts-image/` directory before building.
 Override the artifacts image in `kustomization.yaml` (images section).

 ---